Open Notification Center with a Keyboard Shortcut in Mac OS X

 - Open System Preferences from the Apple menu and choose “Keyboard”

 - Click the “Keyboard Shortcuts” tab and select “Mission Control”

-- Test it out to confirm the shortcut works, then quit out of System Preferences
+- Test it out to confirm the shortcut works for accessing Notification Center, then quit out of System Preferences

 F8 is a good key shortcut to assign for Notification Center since it doesn’t serve a use otherwise outside of iTunes, but you can set it to whatever you want, just be sure it doesn’t conflict with another keyboard shortcut that you use often.
 You can also assign multiple keystrokes to see the notifications if you want, but it’s probably better to reserve other keystrokes for other custom keyboard shortcuts you may want to setup on the same Mac later.

 As a Mac user who tends to spend a lot of time in Terminal and typing in general, I find keyboard shortcuts to be much faster than using touchpad gestures or the mouse to click the icon.
 But everyone is different, so try out the keystroke method versus clicking the Notification Center icon, vs the four-finger side swipe, each of which accesses notifications center in Mac OS.